A Harmonic Minor scale

 How to use the A Harmonic Minor scale

-The diatonic chords of A Harmonic Minor are: i = Am, ii° = B°, III+ = C+, iv = Dm, V = E, VI = F, vii° = A♭°.
+The diatonic chords of A Harmonic Minor are: i = Am, ii° = B°, III+ = C+, iv = Dm, V = E, VI = F, vii° = G♯°.
 These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in A Harmonic Minor.
 Click any chord below to open its full diagram and progressions.

-Harmonic minor powers Eastern European folk, flamenco, classical music and metal.
-The raised seventh creates a strong dominant pull and a dramatic, exotic atmosphere.
+Harmonic minor drives Eastern European folk, flamenco, classical music and metal.
+That raised seventh creates a strong pull to the tonic and gives you a dramatic, exotic feel.

 Practice tips